anywhichway/watchlight/README.md

 aPerson.removeEventListener("delete","myDelete"); // removes the delete event listener aPerson.removeEventListener("delete",function myDelete() {}); // also removes the delete event listener
 ```

+### Custom Event Types

+You can add custom event types by using `Reactor.registerEventType(eventName)`.
+You can then add
+and use event listeners that will automatically get invoked and support the standard API when events
+are posted using `reactiveObject.postMessage(eventName,options={})`.

 ## Observers